 Abstract

-Microfluidic chips are valuable tools for studying protein aggregation, allowing investigation into the effects of various variables on protein aggregation, including chemical and physical factors.
+Recently Microfluidic chips gained so much attentions and are considered as valuable tools for studying protein aggregation, allowing investigation into the effects of various variables on protein aggregation, including chemical and physical factors.
 This study examined bovine serum albumin (BSA) aggregation in both a conventional vial system and a microfluidic chip.
 While BSA aggregation in vials has been well-characterized, our focus was on exploring temperature-dependent aggregation within the microfluidic environment.
 By employing biophysical techniques, we demonstrated the formation of amyloid-like BSA aggregates at physiological pH across a range of temperatures: 70°C (above the melting point, Tm = 65°C), 37°C, and 25°C. Notably, unlike the vial system where aggregation was primarily observed at elevated temperatures, the microfluidic chip facilitated aggregation even at room and physiological temperatures, with more pronounced aggregation at 37°C. This work provides valuable insights into the mechanisms underlying protein aggregation and highlights the potential of microfluidic technologies for studying complex biological processes.

-Keywords: Amyloid-like structures, microfluidic chip, physiological temperature, BSA aggregation
+Keywords: Amyloid-like structures, Microfluidic chip, Physiological temperature, Bovine serum albumin aggregation

-*Corresponding author E-mail: Zahra.haghparas@ut.ac.ir
+*E-mail address: Zahra.haghparas@ut.ac.ir

-Institute of Biochemistry and Biophysics, University of Tehran, Tehran, Iran,
+Institute of Biochemistry and Biophysics, University of Tehran, Tehran, Iran